Chapter 38 On My Own

 Thursday, December 4, 1980

-I heard a knock at my door.
-When I opened it up I was surprised to see Mom and Elisabeth standing there.
-They were both crying.
-I told them to come in.
-Mom said she had just stopped by to tell me that they were on their way to Copenhagen.
-Bent Matteson was waiting for them in his car outside.
+Bent Matteson waited for them outside, in his car.
 I asked Mom what had happened.
-Mom said that Grandma had kicked them out because Bent Matteson and Grandma had gotten into a verbal fight and then Bent Matteson had hit Grandma and broken her glasses and her hearing aid.
-Then Mom and Elisabeth left with him.
-I don’t know where they were going, I didn’t think to ask.
+Mom said that Grandma had kicked them out because Bent Matteson and Grandma had gotten into an argument, and then Bent Matteson had hit Grandma and broken her glasses and her hearing aid.
+Then Mom and Beth left with him.
+I don’t know where they were going.
+I didn’t think to ask.

 Sunday, December 7, 1980